My name is Eamon McGinn. I live in Sydney, Australia.

 Professional

 I joined Deloitte Access Economics in 2010 and stayed for 15 years, finishing as a Partner in May 2025.
-As Partner (2021 - 2025), I led a 12-person team and oversaw more than 100 projects, generating over A$10 million in revenue.
+As Partner (2021 - 2025), I led a 12-person team and oversaw more than 100 projects.
+I am now an Executive Director at Rennie Advisory.

 Earlier in my career I was an economist with the Australian Energy Regulator and the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES).